Southern 500

+The Southern 500, officially known as the Cook Out Southern 500 for sponsorship reasons, is a NASCAR Cup Series stock car crown jewel race at Darlington Raceway in Darlington, South Carolina, United States.
+First held in 1950, the event consists of 367 laps, 501 mi and is the second of two stock car events held at Darlington on the oval, the other being the Goodyear 400.
+From its inception, the race has been typically held on Labor Day weekend.

+The Southern 500 is considered one of the crown jewels of the NASCAR calendar and since 2020, the event is usually the first race of the NASCAR Chase.
+Christopher Bell is the defending race winner, having won the event in 2026.

 History

-1950–2003: Original run on Labor Day Weekend
+Original run on Labor Day Weekend

 The race began in 1950, as NASCAR's first 500-mile race, and it was the only race of such distance until the Daytona 500 debuted in 1959.
-Through most of its history, the race was one of NASCAR's premier events, and was known as one of four majors on the NASCAR circuit.
+Through most of its history, the race was one of NASCAR's premier events, and was known as one of Crown Jewel on the NASCAR circuit.
 From 1985–1997, it served as the fourth race of the popular Winston Million.
 Two drivers, Bill Elliott (1985) and Jeff Gordon (1997), clinched the Winston Million with victories in the Southern 500.

 The Southern 500 was one of the last races on the circuit to embrace naming rights in its title.
 In 1989, the race added Heinz as a title sponsor, but kept the traditional "Southern" moniker in its official name.
 From 1992 to 2004, it was sponsored by PepsiCo products (Pepsi or Mountain Dew).

 From 1950 to 2003, this annual event was traditionally held on Labor Day weekend (typically the first weekend of September).
 In the years before 1984, the race was held on Monday, Labor Day itself.

 From 1953 to 1996, there was a Miss Southern 500 beauty pageant where the event winner competed in the Miss South Carolina Pageant the following year.
 In the entire history of the pageant, only two Miss Southern 500s ever won Miss South Carolina (Amanda Spivey: 1995, Janet Powers: 1997).

-2004: November

 For the 2004 season, a realignment of the NASCAR schedule saw the race move to November.
 Track management believed the November date would allow for cooler, more comfortable weather for fans, who had increasingly voiced concerns about the hot, humid, weather.
 Also, it meant the race would be part of the new Chase for the Championship.
 Rockingham lost its fall date to Fontana, and the Pop Secret 500 was moved to the prestigious Labor Day weekend date.

 In 2004, Francis Ferko, a shareholder of the company that owned Texas Motor Speedway, sued NASCAR, saying they had violated antitrust laws by refusing to have a second race at Texas Motor Speedway, as many other tracks had.
 The case was settled in his favor, and NASCAR was forced to give up one of its Darlington dates so that a second race could be held at Texas.